khalilcharfi/Pull-Request-Watcher/README.md

 2. Make your changes, following the established code patterns

-3. Test thoroughly on various Bitbucket PR pages
+3. Test thoroughly on various Bitbucket PR pages and across different browsers

-4. Load the unpacked extension in Chrome for testing:
+4. Load the unpacked extension for testing:
-   - Open `chrome://extensions/`
+   - Chrome/Edge: Use `chrome://extensions/` or `edge://extensions/` with Developer mode
-   - Enable Developer mode
+   - Firefox: Use `about:debugging#/runtime/this-firefox`
-   - Click "Load unpacked" and select your project folder
+   - Safari: Use Xcode's Safari Web Extension development tools

 5. Submit a pull request with your improvements